SJTU-PLV/nominal-compcert-popl22-artifact/README.md

   }.
   ```

-- (Lines 906-915) The functions for manipuating the abstract stack,
+- (Lines 906-915) The functions for manipulating the abstract stack,
   including `push_stage`, `record_frame` (i.e., `record` in the paper)
   and `pop_stage` are defined in
   [`common/Memory.v`](Stack-Aware-Nominal-CompCert/common/Memory.v),